EggPool/BismuthHowto/Install/Linux.md

 sudo apt install screen htop wget sqlite3
 ```

 ## Fetch the source files

 It's advised to use the releases rather than current git code.
 Current github code may contain untested features and code.

 Head over to the official Bismuth Github repo, releases: https://github.com/hclivess/Bismuth/releases
-Unless you're wanting a specific version, Pick the latest one.
+Unless you need a specific version, pick the latest one.
 As for now, this is 4.2.2.7.
 Copy the link of the "Source Code (tar.gz)" file.
 Mine is https://github.com/hclivess/Bismuth/archive/4.2.2.7.tar.gz

 Back to your Ubuntu box, fetch the file where you want it installed, like your home dir, and extract it: